nhartland/dashengine/README.md

 1. Fix the met-demo callback not running at start (may be that the callback is attached before a layout?, see the exception suppression in dashapp)
 2. 'Refresh' data button
-3. Investigate errors in profiling page
+3. Add 'production mode' which disables profiler
-4. Add 'production mode' which disables profiler
+4. Make navigation button conditional on having > 1 page
-5. Make navigation button conditional on having > 1 page
+5. Add loading states
 6. Final documentation, quickstart, skeleton page, etc